 Squid, soy sauce, vinegar, garlic, salt, bay Leaf

 A classic Filipino favorite, inspired by the Chinese.
 Beef Broccoli is made up of tender beef and fresh broccoli combined with different sauces for that delightful Asian flavor.
 This yummy dish is best served with hot steamed white rice.

-Beef, vegetables, garlic, onions, chilly, chilly flakes, coconut milk, fish sauce
+Beef, vegetables, garlic, onions, oyster sauce, fish sauce

 Silogs are definitely a very popular Filipino breakfast, crispy fried marinated milkfish with a side of crunchy vegetables.Daing silog is a type of meal with fish paired with garlic fried rice and egg.
 This dish has its own category because it is usually a meal with either meat or fish served with sinangag (pickled papaya) and fried egg.
 The silog is the ultimate breakfast food.
 However, this is considered as a heavy meal.
 Eating heavy meals during breakfast can provide the necessary energy that you will need for at least half of your day.

 Milk fish, cucumbers, tomatoes, vinegar, lemon juice, garlic.

 Kare-kare is a Philippine stew complimented with a thick savory peanut sauce.
 Kare Kare is a traditional Filipino stew complimented with a thick savory peanut sauce.
 The commonly used meats for this dish are ox tail and tripe.
 Besides the peanuts, this dish depends on the shrimp paste (on the side) in order to be fully enjoyed.
 Traditionally, “palayok” (clay cooking pot) is used to cook this dish and it is also used as the serving pot.

 Beef, vegetables, garlic, onions, bagoong,peanut butter, coconut milk, annoto powder, fish sauce